5310/discord-bot-castform/README.md

 # discord-bot-castform

-This is a bot that, given some location, queries AccuWeather and converts it into in-game weather forecasts for Pokémon GO.
+This bot queries AccuWeather for configured locations and converts it into in-game weather forecasts for Pokémon GO.

 In the distant past of 2018 Pokémon GO used to pull the forecasts from AccuWeather at predictable times of the day.
 We could reliably predict the in-game weather by just running those hours through our various models.
 But that's no longer the case, so the bot now scans every hour and reports all the forecasts for the next twelve hours like so: